 Central to making a budget that actually works is paying for as many things as you possibly can with cash and abandoning the credit card forever and your debit card for at least the first 90 days of living on your cash flow plan.

-Here’s why cash such an important component on living on a budget that actually works:
+Why is cash such an important component of living on a budget that actually works?

 With cash, you can physically see how much money remains, keeping you “on budget.”

 You can’t know how much you have left to spend on groceries at any given moment if you’re using your credit or debit card, especially if you’re sharing a household with another adult.